MMNTM logo

 The Benchmark Arms Race: OpenAI co-authored SWE-bench Verified (August 2024)—defining the standard they'd compete on.
 Anthropic released its "Computer Use" benchmark to define agentic metrics.
 Enterprise customers build proprietary eval suites.
 They no longer trust public leaderboards; they trust their own data.

-The LMArena gaming accusations (May 2025) and Gary Marcus's critiques of formal reasoning (October 2024) show benchmark skepticism has gone mainstream.
+The LMArena gaming accusations (May 2025) showed what happens when the stakes get high enough: labs started optimizing for the benchmark rather than the underlying capability.
+Gary Marcus has been pointing at this problem since 2024.
 But skepticism doesn't diminish strategic value—it intensifies the race to control the definition of quality.

 Whoever defines the test defines the territory.

-If you can create a benchmark that measures something you're good at, you've created a hill to climb that favors you.
-SWE-bench favored whoever could optimize for test-driven development.
-Companies that understood this earliest captured territory while OpenAI was still optimizing for "general intelligence."
+If you can create a benchmark that measures something you're already good at, you've created a hill that favors you.
+SWE-bench favored whoever could optimize for test-driven development—structured problems with clear success criteria.
+That happened to be Anthropic.
+Companies that understood this earliest captured territory while OpenAI was still optimizing for the impressiveness of open-ended generation.

 The Verification Mechanism